VCSTDN/prog6221-part-1-ST10291606/README.md

 ## How to Compile and Run the application

 **Step 1**
-Extract the zipped app folder (Recipe.zip file) to your desired location.
+Extract the zipped app folder (RecipeApp.zip file) to your desired location.
 NOTE: Make sure you remember where you have extracted the folder to!

 **Step 2**